yslaishwaryambika/REAL-TIME-SIGN-DETECTION-AND-ACTION-GAME/README.md

 Real-Time Interaction: Interactive system suitable for live applications.

 # License
-This project is licensed under the Apache 2.0 License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.